cnorick/curse-of-strahd-notes/Misc/Vistani.md

 - They resolve disagreements through contests that end with reconciliatory singing, dancing, and storytelling
 - They act quick when their lives or traditions are threatened
 - They are merciless when they believe they must be
+- One who knowingly brings harm/misfortune to others of their kind are banished
+	- the worse punishment one can imagine